1. Home: Explore careers

 Day-to-day tasks

-• plan and carry out experiments
+• plan, design and do experiments

 • record and analyse results

-• teach and supervise student research projects
+• teach and supervise students' research projects

 Working environment